Bulation/rsschool-cv/cv.md

 Passed USE (Unified State Exam) in Informatics with 92 points

-Purpose: finish rss course succesfully, get deep knowledge of frontend-developing and become a junior frontend-developer
+Purpose: finish RSS School succesfully, get deep knowledge of frontend-developing and become a junior frontend-developer

 Work experience: